Dhq/scss-preview-selector/readme.md

 # Scss-preview-selector (Not ready)

-> Atom package to preview the full css selector generated from a scss selector
+> Atom package to preview the full css selector generated from a scss selector.
+Your friend in the nesting-hell-abyss of all too many scss files.

 ## Install